Northern Trust offers proactive guidance and thought leadership to help anticipate your needs and provide custom solutions that fit your life.

 From 2004 until 2009, Bob worked for ING Investment Management and was the firm’s Chief Investment Officer for Fixed Income and Proprietary Investments.
 In this capacity, he oversaw $120 billion in assets under management across retail and institutional clients, as well as the firm’s own insurance assets.
 From 2002 to 2004, Bob was founder and Managing Partner of Picador Capital, an alternative investment firm.
 From 1999 to 2001, he was Co-Head of Americas Fixed Income for Merrill Lynch Investments and he also worked in the firm’s London office from 1997 to 1999 as a senior portfolio manager.
 Bob spent the first eight years of his career, from 1989 until 1997, at JP Morgan Investment working as a global fixed income and currency portfolio manager in the firm’s Tokyo and London offices.

 Bob holds a B.A. with a major in economics from the College of the Holy Cross.
 He also has a Masters in international business studies from the University of South Carolina.
-Bob holds the Chartered Financial Analyst designation.
+Bob is a holder of the right to use the Chartered Financial Analyst® designation.

 William M. Camp is a Senior Vice President and Senior Portfolio Manager for Palm Beach and Martin Counties, and is based in the North Palm Beach, Florida office of The Northern Trust Company.
 Bill began his career with Northern Trust in 1988 in Miami and transferred to Palm Beach County in 1994.
 Bill is a senior investment professional on a Wealth Advisory team based in Palm Beach County, and is the practice leader for the investment team in Palm Beach and Martin Counties.